ApeWorX/ape/docs/userguides/console.md

 ## Namespace Extras

 You can also create scripts to be included in the console namespace by adding a file (`ape_console_extras.py`) to your root project directory.
-All non-private symbols from this file will be included in the console namespace.
-Private symbols are prefixed by an underscore (`_`).
+All non-internal symbols from this file will be included in the console namespace.
+Internal symbols are prefixed by an underscore (`_`).

 An example file might look something like this: